Half-Price-Books-Near-me/.github/profile/README.md

 3. [Python Crash Course](https://amzn.to/4c2uQlk) (2nd Edition)

 ## Where to Find Cheap Programming Books?
-You can check for programming books at the Half Price Books locations near your area as well as thrift stores and online marketplaces.
+You can check for programming books at the **Half Price Books locations near your area** and thrift stores and online marketplaces.
 Bargain opportunities can be found at library facilities as well as community-based sales.
 Always compare prices before buying.

 ## Final Thoughts
 Discounted programming books provide an opportunity to save money while you study the subjects of coding.
 Visit Half Price Books near me and start building your coding library today.
 Happy reading and coding!